8bitflynn/VDRIVE/README.md

    a.
 LOAD "vdrive.prg" from regular disk.
    b.
 SYS 49152 enable VDRIVE .
    c.
 SYS 49158 search for disk images (results include sequence 1,2,3,4 and the description or filename).
    d.
-MOUNT SYS 49161 (enter the sequence number from search).
+SYS 49161 mount floppy disk (enter the sequence number from search).
    e.
 LOAD/SAVE from VDRIVE.

 ---